Chair of Governors

-Having now retired he is keen to put his experience to good use in a voluntary capacity and we are sure he can achieve this as a governor within the Maltby Learning Trust.
+Having now retired Mr Battle is keen to put his experience to good use in a voluntary capacity and we are sure he can achieve this as a Governor within the Maltby Learning Trust.

 Mrs Chetwynd wants every child to achieve their full potential in a high quality, stimulating learning environment.
-In her role of business governor, she wants to provide the Academy with challenge so that all pupils have a fair chance to reach their full potential and of equal importance enjoy and fully engage with their learning experience.
+In her role as a Governor, she wants to provide the Academy with challenge so that all pupils have a fair chance to reach their full potential and of equal importance enjoy and fully engage with their learning experience.

 Sir Thomas Wharton Academy, with the support of the parents, can achieve its vision and goals and she feels privileged to be part of the governing body.
 She is committed to support the school to ensure that it will continue to provide a high quality education for all students.

-Gail has over 20 years of experience working in Post 16 and 11-16 provision and has successfully set up and established new sixth forms and various forms of specialist provision in Further Education Colleges and Technical environments.
-Working in education as a senior leader for over 15 years, Gail has effectively supported school improvement and concentrated on creating cultures which build strong, positive and supportive relationships based on moral values and character education.
+Miss Stonier has over 20 years of experience working in Post 16 and 11-16 provision and has successfully set up and established new sixth forms and various forms of specialist provision in Further Education Colleges and Technical environments.
+Working in education as a senior leader for over 15 years, Miss Stonier has effectively supported school improvement and concentrated on creating cultures which build strong, positive and supportive relationships based on moral values and character education.
 Her Executive responsibilities at Trust level have included safeguarding, SEN, health, well-being, careers and governance.
-Gail’s current position is as an Executive Director in a Specialist 16-25 Autism and SEN College.
+Miss Stonier’s current position is as an Executive Director in a Specialist 16-25 Autism and SEN College.

-Mr Swann is new to the Governing board of Sir Thomas Wharton Academy for the 2020-21 academic year.
-This is his first position on a governing committee, but he has an extensive range of educational experience gained during 15 years of working in secondary education.
+Mr Swann joined the Local Governance Committee of Sir Thomas Wharton Academy in 2020.
+Mr Swann has an extensive range of educational experience gained during 15 years of working in secondary education.

-Mr Swann has a deep routed link to the academy chain.
-As an NQT Mr Swann started his teaching career at Maltby Academy and was part of MLT during its inauguration.
+Mr Swann has a deep routed link to Maltby Learning Trust.
+As an NQT Mr Swann started his teaching career at Maltby Academy and was part of Maltby Learning Trust during its inauguration.
 Mr Swann firmly believes in the vision of the trust and particularly aligns to, being proud of our community, ambitious for all, and Enriching lives by developing character.